mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>
 1. /etc/xdg/autostart/z_login.desktop calls script /usr/share/customscripts/z_login.sh.<br>
 2. Script checks for a filename( ~/.config/firstlogincomplete_DONOTDelete ) which will be missing and that triggers some actions.<br>
-3. Trigger actions: Includes Enable Default Applets And Set Cinnamenu As The Default Main Menu <br>
+3. Trigger action: Enable Default Applets - Set Cinnamenu@json applet As The Default Main Menu <br>
-4. Filename ~/.config/firstlogincomplete_DONOTDelete will now get created, so going forward trigger functions are not applied as file now exists.<br>
+4. Filename ~/.config/firstlogincomplete_DONOTDelete will now get created, so going forward trigger function not applied again.<br>

 -----------------------------------------------------
 What Happens At Login Of Subsequently Created Users?